Xyvyrianeth/minecraft-datapacks/Enchanting Overhaul/ReadMe.md

 		- Moonstone (25%)
 	- Gilded Blackstone:
 		- Bloodstone (20%)
- - Ores will drop only 1 of their usual loot if they do not drop a gemstone.
+ - Ores will grant only 1 of their usual loot if they do not grant a gemstone.
- - You will need to get Moonstone from crushed Crying Obsidian to get any of the ores.
+ - You will need to obtain Moonstone from crushing Crying Obsidian to get any of the other gemstones.

 ### Chest Loot
  - Gemstones can also be found in chests all over the world, if you prefer to explore.